joemoore/labs-practices-site/content/guides/create-helm-chart/index.md

 linkTitle: Creating a Helm Chart
 parent: Packaging
 patterns:
     - Deployment
 tags:
     - Helm
     - Bitnami
     - Kubernetes
 team:
     - Raquel Campuzano
 title: Creating Your First Helm Chart
 weight: 3
-oldPath: "/content/guides/kubernetes/create-helm-chart.md"
+oldPath: '/content/guides/kubernetes/create-helm-chart.md'
 aliases:
-- "/guides/kubernetes/create-helm-chart"
+    - '/guides/kubernetes/create-helm-chart'
 level1: Managing and Operating Kubernetes
 level2: Preparing and Deploying Kubernetes Workloads
 ---

 So, you've got your [Kubernetes cluster up and running](https://docs.bitnami.com/kubernetes/get-started-kubernetes/) and [set up Helm v3.x](https://docs.bitnami.com/kubernetes/get-started-kubernetes/#step-4-install-helm), but how do you run your applications on it?
 This guide walks you through the process of creating your first ever chart, explaining what goes inside these packages and the tools you use to develop them.
 By the end of it you should have an understanding of the advantages of using Helm to deliver your own applications to your cluster.

 For a typical cloud-native application with a 3-tier architecture, the diagram below illustrates how it might be described in terms of [Kubernetes objects](http://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/).
 In this example, each tier consists of a [Deployment](http://kubernetes.io/docs/user-guide/deployments/) and [Service](http://kubernetes.io/docs/user-guide/services/) object, and may additionally define [ConfigMap](http://kubernetes.io/docs/user-guide/configmap/) or [Secret](http://kubernetes.io/docs/user-guide/secrets/) objects.
-Each of these objects are typically defined in separate YAML files, and are fed into the *kubectl* command line tool.
+Each of these objects are typically defined in separate YAML files, and are fed into the _kubectl_ command line tool.

 ![3-tier application architecture on Kubernetes](images/three-tier-kubernetes-architecture.png#diagram)

 A Helm chart encapsulates each of these YAML definitions, provides a mechanism for configuration at deploy-time and allows you to define metadata and documentation that might be useful when sharing the package.
 Helm can be useful in different scenarios:

-* Find and use popular software packaged as Kubernetes charts
+-   Find and use popular software packaged as Kubernetes charts
-* Share your own applications as Kubernetes charts
+-   Share your own applications as Kubernetes charts
-* Create reproducible builds of your Kubernetes applications
+-   Create reproducible builds of your Kubernetes applications
-* Intelligently manage your Kubernetes object definitions
+-   Intelligently manage your Kubernetes object definitions
-* Manage releases of Helm packages
+-   Manage releases of Helm packages

 Let's explore the second and third scenarios by creating our first chart.

 ## Step 1: Generate your first chart

-The best way to get started with a new chart is to use the *helm create* command to scaffold out an example we can build on.
-Use this command to create a new chart named *mychart* in a new directory:
+The best way to get started with a new chart is to use the _helm create_ command to scaffold out an example we can build on.
+Use this command to create a new chart named _mychart_ in a new directory:

 ```bash
 helm create mychart
 ```

-Helm will create a new directory in your project called *mychart* with the structure shown below.
+Helm will create a new directory in your project called _mychart_ with the structure shown below.
 Let's navigate our new chart (pun intended) to find out how it works.

 ```
 mychart